mjpitz/mjpitz/content/blog/2020-10-21-local-ingress-domains-kind.md

 Once configured, be sure to apply the configuration.

 ![network preferences dns](/statics/img/2020-10-21-network-pref-dns.png)

+**Edit #2:** I recently ran into an issue with this setup.
+Instead of adding `127.0.0.1` to the list, I now set it so it's the only one.
+This relies on the server entries that were added to `dnsmasq.conf`.

 At this point, your networking should be properly configured.
 To test, we'll use the same `dig` command from earlier.